HEPTACOM/heptaconnect-docs/PackageStructure.md

 ### Core

 At its core HEPTAConnect manages data streams between different endpoints via asynchronously handled messages.
-One side goes though its entities for a dataset and emits whatever it can find.
-The other side receives these entities and saves them to another endpoint.
+One side goes through its entities for a dataset and emits whatever it can find.
+The other side receives these entities and saves them to an other endpoint.
 It is the core's job to coordinate this traffic and keep things organized.
 So the core provides a router, a mapping service, an emit service, a receive service, a webhook service and other tooling.

 <!--
 ```